FMZennaro/CategoricalCausalAbstraction/README.md

 **Feedbacks are welcome**: mistakes are in all likelihood due to misunderstandings of the notebook author and suggestions/corrections are very welcome! :)

 **References** the notebook refers to ideas from *causality* and *category theory*.
 Useful references for causality are [4,5], while for category theory are [6,7].

-### Contents

-1. **Categorical Abstraction**: A tutorial notebook in which we explore the idea of abstraction between causal models following the framework presented in [1] and illustrating the main ideas by replicating (theoretically and experimentally) the examples in Sections 4.11-4.13 of [1].

-2. **Abstraction Mapping**: A notebook in which we take a closer look to the definition of abstraction between causal models that was presented in [1] and reviewed in the previous notebook.
-Along with the theoretical discussion we also implement classes to encode SCMs and abstractions.

 ### Bibliography